 About Luke Chambers

 General tinkerer, web tailor, user-centred design soldier and tall-ship sailor, Luke Chambers co-founded UX Mastery to help you get started and get better at UX.
-He has championed user experience design at Penguin Books Australia, and currently consults through Experia Digital.
-Throughout his day he listens, sketches, tells stories and explains to people the "why" of the design that happens behind the visuals.
+He has championed user experience design at organisations both small and large, and now spends his days listening, sketching, telling stories and explaining to everyone the "why" of the design that happens behind the visuals.
 He lives in a tumbledown farmhouse in Melbourne with his wife, and has two chooks.

 Twitter | LinkedIn